Search

 In Summary

 The German Shepherd Husky mix is an intelligent, high-energy mixed breed dog.
 While they have a pleasant, loyal and friendly temperament and are easy to train, they can be a challenge for first-time owners because they tend to be stubborn, need plenty of space and exercise, and are expensive to own.
-They are also prone to some health conditions that you need to be aware of.

 Ensuring that your Gerberian Shepsky is a first-generation crossbreed will give you a better chance to predict what your puppy is going to become as an adult.

-Also, ensure you buy from a reliable breeder and only consider adoption if you have done your research and understand the whole process.
 If you’re still undecided if this is the dog for you, you might want to consider other German Shepherd mixes or even a mini German Shepherd.

 However, a happy German Shepherd Husky mix means a happy owner!